SoftCircuits/CsvParser/Temp.md

 ## Additional Information

-This code was derived from the article [Reading and Writing CSV Files in C#](http://www.blackbeltcoder.com/Articles/files/reading-and-writing-csv-files-in-c).
+This code was originally derived from the article [Reading and Writing CSV Files in C#](http://www.blackbeltcoder.com/Articles/files/reading-and-writing-csv-files-in-c).